Khushi-Balia/le-transpiler/README.md

 ```
 cat pylox.test
 ```
-using this cat you can view he content you have wriiten in the text editor
+Using this cat you can view the content you have wriiten in the text editor

 <img src="/images/13.png" alt="drawing" width="500"/>